mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 **Drafting MLT Plan**

-**T-Minus 4 Weeks to announcement.**
+**T-Minus 4 Weeks to announcement**

-The following should happen within a 2 week period, with 1-2 iterations in each step:
+The following should happen within a 2 week period, with 1 - 2 iterations in each step:

 1. CEO discusses company and department V2MOMs 1-1 with department heads to ensure alignment
    * If applicable during the period, Sales, CEO, and Finance set or adjust the revenue targets